Mortgage Fraud Solicitors - The Offences and Strategy Explained

 It is also important to have a degree of industry awareness relating to property.
-Our mortgage fraud solicitors will often liaise with the commercial property department of our firm to ascertain what is reasonable to expect of, for example, a lending institution or a surveyor in respect of the types of due diligence they should be expected to have carried out.
+This includes having an understanding of what sort of due diligence one could expect a lending institution, broker or surveyor to have carried out in the particular circumstances.
 This can be important where the real facilitator of the fraud was not something the client did, but something that another professional defendant in the case failed in their professional duty to do.

 However, the fundamentals of case preparation in complex criminal work remain the same.
 Getting on top of the detail of the case early is paramount.
 There are often large volumes of papers in mortgage fraud cases, and anything significantly improving or detracting from the case of the client.